-Thursday, 4/26 Jonathan Aleo, 28, 626 Chandler St., Tewksbury, was on file and available for public review in the Office of the City Clerk and the Office of the
+Thursday, 4/26 Jonathan Aleo, 28, 626 Chandler St., Tewksbury, was on file and available for public review in the Office of the City Clerk and the Office of the a.m. to Noon.
+Councilor Damali Vidot,

 Henry Rosales Aguilar, 18, 77 Library St., Chelsea, was arrested for unarmed robbery and assault and battery.
-Saturday, 4/28 arrested for operating under the influence of liquor, and one way violation.
+Saturday, 4/28